-The password authentication method is the easiest to implement, as it is set up by default.
+The password authentication method is set up by default, so it is easy to implement and requires no configuring.
 Since all communication is encrypted, passwords are not available for eavesdroppers.

 On a Unix system, password authentication uses the

-the passwords are set up.
-The shadow password files can be used on Linux and Solaris servers,
+are set up.
+The shadow password files can be used on Linux and Solaris servers, but not on